mbockgeorges/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that adds execute permission to the owner of the file hello Write a script that adds execute permission to the owner and group owner and adds read permission to the other user to the file hello
-Write a script that adds execute permission to the all to the file hello
+Write a script that adds execute permission to the all to the file hello Write a scripte that sets the all permissions to the other use only